Technigo/project-react-native-app/README.md

 ## The problem

 I started by fetching the images from the API and adding the Accelerometer so that the user gets another image when shaking the mobile.
 Then I added the share button and did some basic styling.
-I tried to implement a Lottie animation and followed the Expo documentation, but unfortunately I didn't get it to work.
-If I had more time I would create a drawer navigator and maybe also add the option to share a specific image.
+I was planning on implementing a Lottie animation and followed the Expo documentation, but unfortunately I didn't get it to work.
+If I had more time I might create a drawer navigator and maybe add the option to share a specific image.
+I might also continue working on the animation issue.
 I used styled components for the styling.

 ## View it live

-https://snack.expo.dev/@rephili/random-fox
+I had some problems getting the expo commands to work, so the project can be found here as an Expo Snack: https://snack.expo.dev/@rephili/random-fox

 I have tested it on iOS (iPhone SE).